2025-2026 Themed First Year Seminar & Learning Community Options

 MUSI 2740 Survey of Popular Music

 Kinesiology: Health Professions PrepStudents interested in applying to an allied health professional school (e.g., MD, DO, PA, PT, OT, or DC), this learning community may be the place for you.
 When applying to these graduate professional schools, it's important to have the necessary prerequisites and a strong science foundation.
-These foundational classes and prerequisites can all be taken within the Exercise Science major.
+The foundational classes and prerequisites can all be taken within the Exercise Science major.
 The Exercise Science major goes a step further in providing not only a strong science foundation, but also knowledge of how to apply these principles toward understanding how the human body moves, functions and responds to exercise and stress.
 Students focus on peer engagement and taking advantage of the many opportunities available to them here at Auburn for developing smart study skills and academic success in preparation for further graduate study.Medical Profession, Pre-health, Exercise ScienceLCBIOL 1020 Principles of Biology

 PHED 1000 Active Auburn

-Kinesiology: Health, Sport & ExerciseIf sport, fitness, exercise is your jam, this learning community may be a great fit for you!
+Kinesiology: Health, Sport, & ExerciseIf sport, fitness, exercise is your jam, this learning community may be a great fit for you!
 Kinesiology is a broad field of study.
-Career options in sport, exercise and athletic performance such as athletic training, personal training, strength and conditioning, coaching, physical education more are explored in this learning community.
-This is also a great option for those interested in allied health professions such as physical therapy or occupational therapy.
+Career options in sport, exercise and athletic performance such as athletic training, personal training, strength and conditioning, coaching, and more are explored in this learning community.
+This is also a great option for students interested in allied health professions such as physical therapy or occupational therapy.
 Students will get connected with professionals in these fields and learn about opportunities within the School of Kinesiology to participate in research, outreach and professional development to build their resumes and make them a marketable candidate upon graduation to find employment in their field or further their education through graduate study.
-This is a great option for any major within Kinesiology or any student on campus interested in the field.Sport Performance, Health/Wellness, ExerciseLCBIOL 1020 Principles of Biology
+This is a great option for any major within Kinesiology.Sport Performance, Health/Wellness, ExerciseLCBIOL 1020 Principles of Biology

 PHED 1000 Active Auburn